salesforce/runway-browser/README.md

 -----

 First make sure you have `node` and `npm` (node package manager) installed.
-On OS X, if you have homebrew, you can run:

-    brew install node

-Then run `make setup` to get started.
+Then run `npm install` to install dependencies.

-Also, `model.vim` is a vim syntax file you can use.
-Copy it into `~/.vim/syntax/` and set your filetype to `model` in `~/.vimrc`:

-    autocmd BufRead,BufNewFile *.model set filetype=model

-Run `make bundle.js`.
+Run `npm run webpack`.
 This packages up the interpreter along with its dependencies into a single JavaScript file using [webpack](https://webpack.github.io/).
 (This is a big gotcha if you're changing the internal code, where you forget this step.
 Use